projectunic0rn/pub/content/blog/2019-02-21-hello-world/index.md

 ### Core Features

-- Filtering on UI to view projects currently active on the slack team.
+- Filtering on UI to view projects currently active on the slack team
-- Filtering on UI for members available to join a project.
+- Filtering on UI for members available to join a project
 - Ability to start/join a project through the UI
-- Integration with Slack API to act as the frontend notification system, and build out slash commands.
+- Integration with Slack API to act as the frontend notification system, and build out slash commands
 - Integration with GitHub API to automate setting up of GitHub project teams/repos

 ### Screenshots